luke-lorenzini/Rust-RL/README.md

 Move Down to state 35
 ```

-This impementation often gets stuck in the get_path() function, which looks like
+This impementation can get stuck in the get_path() function, which looks like:

 ```
 Move Left to state 9